-17. Recalls the launch of the 2020 global communications strategy for the United Nations developed in all official languages by the Department of Global Communications that is aimed not only at informing people about the state of the world and how the United Nations works to make it better, but also at motivating and empowering people to take action, and commends the Department for its role in promoting the decade of action and delivery for sustainable development through the coverage of the three priority themes presented in the strategy and in supporting the Secretary-General's transformative agenda;
+23. Recalls the launch of the 2020 global communications strategy for the United Nations developed in all official languages by the Department of Global Communications that is aimed not only at informing people about the state of the world and how the United Nations works to make it better, but also at motivating and empowering people to take action, and commends the Department for its role in promoting the decade of action and delivery for sustainable development through the coverage of the three priority themes presented in the strategy, preventing and tackling further risks of emergence and transmission of zoonotic diseases and supporting the Secretary-General's transformative agenda;

-18. Supports and encourages coordination between the Department of Global Communications and the Office of the Spokesperson for the Secretary-General, and requests the Secretary-General to ensure consistency in the messages of the Organization, and in this regard welcomes the coverage by the Department of the measures, actions and declarations by the Secretary-General related to the COVID-19 crisis;
+24. Supports and encourages coordination between the Department of Global Communications and the Office of the Spokesperson for the Secretary-General, and requests the Secretary-General to ensure consistency in the messages of the Organization, and in this regard welcomes the coverage by the Department of the measures, actions and declarations by the Secretary-General related to the COVID-19 pandemic;

-19. Calls for intensified cooperation with the United Nations system for the effective dissemination of scientific knowledge, best practices and information regarding, inter alia, new diagnostics, drugs, COVID-19 vaccines, and relevant guidelines, as well as promoting a One Health approach to prevent and tackle further
+25. Calls for intensified cooperation with the United Nations system for the effective dissemination of scientific knowledge, best practices and information regarding, inter alia, diagnostics, drugs, COVID-19 vaccines, and relevant guidelines, to prevent and respond to the emergence of diseases, including zoonotic infections, and pandemics, including through promoting a One Health approach;